 After your interview, your application will be assessed against guidelines for the allocation of funds.
 You will be notified of the outcome by email within 10 working days and any award will be paid within a further 10 working days (providing you have submitted your bank details on receipt of your email, if applicable).
 Please note, payments may be made in instalments.

 Please only provide photocopies or scanned copies of your supporting documentation.
 Any original documentation you supply as part of your application will be returned to you at your interview or will be left for you to collect from the Student Services at Senate House.

 Please ensure you bring your University ID card to your appointment.

 Home, postgraduate students who have been resident in the UK for three years prior to the start of their course can apply for a non-repayable award towards the cost of a diagnostic test for a specific learning difficulty.
 Medical students are also eligible to apply if they have taken their full entitlement to student financial support from the UK government.

-Students will need to apply for a full means-tested Access to Learning Fund assessment.
-Please complete the Hardship Funds Application Form and return it to the Student Funding office along with the supporting evidence required (please also include a copy of your receipt or invoice from your assessor.
+Students will need to apply for a full means-tested Warwick Hardship Fund assessment.
+Please complete the Hardship Funds Application Form and return it to the Student Funding office along with photocopies or scanned copies of the supporting evidence required (please also include a copy of your receipt or invoice from your assessor.
 This should be on letter-headed paper and state clearly the date of your assessment appointment).
 We will contact you to arrange an appointment to see a Student Funding Adviser as soon as possible.